magento/devdocs/guides/v2.0/cloud/basic-information/starter-architecture.md

 We highly recommend fully testing in your Staging environment and branch prior to pushing to Production.

 ## Staging branch and environment {#cloud-arch-stage}
 We recommend creating a branch called `staging` from `master`.
 Use this Staging environment and Git branch as your pre-production environment to test code, modules and extensions, payment gateways, shipping, product data, and much more.
-This environment includes all services used in Production and `master` including Fastly, New Relic, Blackfire, and search.
+This environment will receive all services to match Production including Fastly, New Relic, Blackfire, and search.

 Additional sections in this guide provide instructions and walk-throughs for final code deployments and testing production level interactions in a safe Staging environment.
 For best performance and feature testing, replicate your Production database into Staging.